 Can I send out a Coda form so people can enter data in a form (and it goes into the doc) without accessing the doc itself?

 Yes!
-You can share the Publish Form link.
-And sharing this link is also necessary if you would like to send your form and get responses from users without Coda accounts.
+You can share the Publish Form link (learn more here).
+It is also necessary to share this link if you would like to send your form to responders without Coda accounts.

 Can I require a response to a question before a form can be submitted?